Anroux11/SalonHub/README.md

 ## Features

 - **User Management:** Clients can register and login.
-Admins can register users working for a specific salon while the salons can add service providers.
+Admins can register users that are managers of their own salon, while salons can add their employees and services that they offer.
-- **Bookings:** Clients can create booking.
+- **Bookings:** Clients can create and manage bookings.
+When Creating a booking they can choose a specific Salon and a specific employee that theu want to go to.
-- **Role-Based Access:** Secure access for different user roles.
+- **Role-Based Access:** Secure access for different user roles (Client, Salon, Employee/Technician, Admin).
+- **Salon Management:** Salons can manage employees and offered services.
 - **Responsive UI:** Built with Ant Design for a modern look and feel.

 ---

 ## Integrations
-- Google(Gemini AI)
+..
+- **Google Gemini AI**
-- SupaBase s3 Bucket Storage(Photo Storage)
+- **SupaBase S3 Bucket Storage** (Photo Storage)

 ---

 ## Technologies Used

-- **Backend:** ASP.NET Core(v8), Entity Framework Core, ABP Framework, Neon PostgreSQL, Render
+- **Backend:** ASP.NET Core (v8), Entity Framework Core, ABP Framework, Neon PostgreSQL, Render, SupaBase
 - **Frontend:** Next.js, React, Ant Design
 - **Other:** Docker (optional), Swagger (API docs), log4net (logging)